omeka/omeka-s-enduser/docs/modules/sharing.md

 ![Checkboxes for the sharing options listed above, in two rows](../modules/modulesfiles/sharing_options.png)

 Ensure that the correct boxes are checked for your site.
 You can uncheck all of the boxes to turn off sharing for your site.
 Be sure to save your changes.

+### Open Graph

+The module will send Open Graph meta tags regardless of your site settings.
+This may include:

+- `og:description`, reflecting the `dcterms:description` content of any resource if applicable, or the [field used for the resource title](../content/resource-template.md#other-options)
+- `og:title`, reflecting `dcterms:title` or the field used for the resource description
+- `og:image`, either the primary media or the default thumbnail based on the media type
+- `og:type`, always `content="website"` at this time
+- `og:url`, the current page's URL.

+These fields are not sent on item set or media pages.
+Multimedia (audio and video) will not be sent, only a thumbnail image.

 ## Public side